modimih7/modimih7/fluentd-bit/README.md

     sudo systemctl start td-agent-bit
     sudo systemctl enable td-agent-bit
     sudo systemctl status td-agent-bit
-# How to ubuntu server log move to aws cloudwatch in fluentbit.
+# How to ubuntu server log move to aws cloudwatch in fluent-bit.

 => Following content at bottom of your /etc/td-agent-bit/td-agent-bit.conf file.

-=> Example:-
+=> Example of td-agent-bit config file.

 [INPUT]